Rectification process

 The rectification process was a series of economic reforms in Cuba, officially titled the Rectification of Errors and Negative Tendencies.
 The process began in 1986, and lasted until 1992.
 The reforms were aimed at eliminating private businesses, trade markets, that had been introduced into the Cuban law and Cuban culture, during the 1970s.
 The new reforms aimed to nationalize more of the economy and eliminate material incentives for extra labor, instead relying on moral enthusiasm alone.
 Castro often justified this return to moral incentives by mentioning the moral incentives championed by Che Guevara, and often alluded to Guevarism when promoting reforms.

-After the conclusion of the rectification process, the Cuban economic went into decline, and after the end of Soviet aid due to the dissolution of the Soviet Union, the Cuban economy devolved into a crisis known as the Special Period.
+After the conclusion of the rectification process, the Cuban economy went into decline, and after the end of Soviet aid due to the dissolution of the Soviet Union, the Cuban economy devolved into a crisis known as the Special Period.

 Background

 Early economic planning

 Cubans chopping sugarcane in 1970.
 This harvest was the end goal of the 1968 economic plan known as the Revolutionary Offensive.

 Since the 1959 revolution, Cuba had engaged in various methods of economic reform and planning.
 Immediately after the revolution, there was an attempt to nationalize large businesses, from 1966 to 1970 there was an internal debate as to whether to implement a soviet style of economic planning (with material incentives for workers), or a Guevarist style of economic planning (with only moral incentives for workers).
 After 1971, there was a moderate effort to reintroduce some market mechanics back into the economy.

 In 1982, Fidel Castro criticized the legal farmers' markets in Cuba.
 He condemned the speculation in the market, and the enrichment of merchants.
 He intended to highly tax the merchants, but his approval did not gain support in the Congress of the Communist Party of Cuba.